Status

 funded road proposal ever brought forward in

 Northern Ireland".
-The road is needed in
+The road was needed in

 order to begin work on a major housing